iterative/dvc.org/content/docs/command-reference/metrics/diff.md

 ## Options

 - `--targets <paths>` - specific metrics files to compare.
-It accepts `paths` to any valid metrics file, regardless of whether it's used by DVC.
+It accepts `paths` to any valid metrics file, regardless of whether `dvc.yaml` is currently tracking any metrics in them.
 Using `-R`, directories to search metrics files in can also be given.

   When specifying arguments for `--targets` before `revisions`, you should use `--` after this option's arguments (POSIX terminals), e.g.: